-South African FA condemns violence in play-off tie
+South African FA vows to deal 'harshly' with violence

 - The 'apocalyptic' game with chainsaw-wielding fan

-Colonel Robert Netshiunda of KwaZulu Natal police said they were treating the case as attempted murder.
+Colonel Robert Netshiunda of KwaZulu-Natal police said they were treating the case as attempted murder.

-"We don't have a timeframe but by the time we make arrests we should have enough evidence.
+"We don't have a time frame but by the time we make arrests we should have enough evidence," he added.

 "There were so many people in the stadium so for us to locate who could have fired the shots is not an easy thing to do.
-The investigation in ongoing." he said.
+The investigation in ongoing.

+"Parents have given us their kids, so they're worried.
+Imagine if tomorrow they say 'your child is dead, he's been shot at the national play-offs'," Orbit coach Pogiso Makhoye told SABC.

-The sport's governing body on the continent, the Confederation of African Football, recently condemned a spate of violent incidents at stadia across Africa.
+Africa's sports governing body, the Confederation of African Football, (CAF) also recently condemned a spate of violent incidents at stadia across Africa.

 The latest incident comes as a blow to South Africa in their bid to host the 2027 Women's World Cup.

-Footage of the events emerged on social media after the game the Harry Gwala Stadium - the home of South Africa Premier Division side Maritzburg United which had been used as a training base for Paraguay during the 2010 World Cup.
+Footage of the events emerged on social media after Friday's game at the Harry Gwala Stadium - the home of South Africa Premier Division side Maritzburg United which was used as a training base for Paraguay during the 2010 World Cup.

-Objects were seen to be hurled onto the field during post-match interviews and warm-downs - a pitch invasion then ensued with gun shots heard ringing around the stadium.
+Objects were hurled onto the field during post-match interviews and warm-downs and a pitch invasion then ensued with gunshots heard ringing around the stadium.

 Various fans at the game captured the images which also showed a member of the security operation at the stadium hiding behind advertising boards.